msuther898/geocam-viewer-testing/README.md

 ### Hugging Face access tokens

-Depth estimation models are hosted on Hugging Face.
-When you open the demo page you will see a new token field in the depth overlay control panel.
-Paste an `hf_...` access token there and click **Save Token** – the value is stored in `localStorage`, applied to the Transformers.js environment, and automatically attached to every request targeting `huggingface.co`.
-Leave the field blank if you only need public models; you can clear the saved token at any time by saving an empty value.
+Depth estimation models are hosted on Hugging Face, and the demo will not stream imagery until a token has been validated.
+When the page loads the depth overlay shows a password field and **Save Token** button – paste an `hf_...` access token, click save, and wait for the panel to confirm validation before any panoramas appear.
+Tokens are stored in `localStorage`, applied to the Transformers.js environment, and automatically attached to every request targeting `huggingface.co`.
+Save an empty value to clear the stored token.

+Once the token is marked valid, use the navigation controls inside the viewer (or the ←/→ arrow keys) to drive through the sample sequence.
+Each frame triggers a fresh depth estimation run, and you can download the grayscale overlay whenever the status reads “Depth ready”.

 ### NPM Installation:
 ```